euan-forrester/save-file-converter/README.md

   - Add ability to add/extract a single game's save to/from a RAM backup, similar to how PS1/N64 work
 - What are the 64kB `.srm` files for SNES etc on thetechgame.com?
 Want to extract a 'normal' `.srm` file from them
 - I need suggestions!

+## Contact

+If you have questions, need help, or have comments or suggestions, please hop on Discord: https://discord.gg/wtJ7xUKKTR

+Or email savefileconverter (at) gmail (dot) com

 ## Donations